-Previously, Lorenzo-Eiroa was an associate professor adj. at The School of Architecture of Cooper Union, where he was the Head Professor and Coordinator of the Advanced Master Program Studio (Fall semester 2014, 2015, 2017) and the Design II Studio (Fall semester 2010-2013).
-At the master’s, level he developed innovative urban exercises simulating environmental processes using Big Data.
-In Design II he developed a pedagogy aimed at actualizing/critiquing the nine-square grid exercise through topology and computation.
-He was also the Director of an innovative digital representation and fabrication certificate combining faculty and students from different disciplines (CE).
+Previously, Lorenzo-Eiroa was an associate professor adj. at The School of Architecture of Cooper Union, where he was the head professor and coordinator of the Advanced Master Program Studio (Fall semester 2014, 2015, 2017) and the Design II Studio (Fall semester 2010-2013).
+At the master’s level, he developed innovative urban exercises simulating environmental processes using Big Data.
+In Design II he developed a pedagogy aimed at actualizing/critiquing the nine-square grid exercise through topology and computational signifiers.
+He was also the director of an innovative digital representation and fabrication certificate combining faculty and students from different disciplines (CE).

 Pablo Lorenzo-Eiroa has also been appointed Visiting Associate Professor at UPenn, Columbia University, UIC Barcelona, Sapienza University in Rome, Universidad Torcuato Di Tella, and the University of Buenos Aires.
 He was invited to lecture and present on many occasions including keynotes and invited presentations at institutions globally, including: New York Institute of Technology, The Cooper Union, Princeton University, Harvard GSD, Rice University, Art Institute Chicago, ETH-Zurich, ENSA-Strasbourg, UIC Barcelona, University of Alicante, Sapienza University in Rome, Tongji University, University of Buenos Aires, Hong Kong University, Tel Aviv University, Universidad Catolica de Puerto Rico Ponce, UCE, and others.

 During his professional career, Lorenzo-Eiroa has collaborated with Peter Eisenman, Justo Solsona (MSGSSSarqs), and Ciro Najle.
 With Peter Eisenman he worked directly as a senior lead designer and project architect on a number of projects, including three installations in Europe, the completed Arizona Cardinals Stadium, and the Second Prize for the Napoli TAV competition.
 He was also lead designer for the team Meier-Eisenman-Gwathmey-Holl, and a finalist for the World Trade Center competition organized by the LMDC.

 Selected Recent Projects/Research

 - Site-Specific Robotic 3D Printer and e-Chaise Longue, GAA Foundation, European Cultural Center, Palazzo Bembo, during Venice Biennale 2018

 - Rezoning NYC Through Big Data Processing, GAA Foundation, Palazzo Bembo, Group Exhibition during Venice Biennale 2018